 Each candidate at the Discernment and Selection Day has three conversations with a panel of selectors (some are Readers and some are Clergy).
 There will be two further exercises to complete, one as a group and one individually.
+Information about one of these will be provided in advance.
 Unlike other recruitment exercises, candidates are not in competition with each other, nor is there an artificial limit on the training places available.
 The panels will make their decision at the end of the Day and candidates will be notified of the outcome within a fortnight.